 Students who are approved to re-enroll after academic dismissal will return on an academic standing equivalent to the second term of academic probation.
 Students must achieve the minimum cumulative GPA required for good standing at the end of their first term of re-enrollment.
-The one exception is for re-enrolled students who, in their first term of re-enrollment, achieve the minimum required GPA for good standing as their term GPA.
+The one exception is for re-enrolled students who, in their first term of re-enrollment, achieve the minimum required term GPA for good standing.
 They will not be dismissed even if their cumulative GPA at the end of that term is below good standing.
+In this case the student's academic standing remains equivalent to that of a second term of academic probation for no more than one additional term.